India's IndiGo places historic order for 300 Airbus planes

 Two years ago, an unrelated U.S. private equity companycalled Indigo Partners placed a blockbuster order for 430 Airbusjets spread between four airlines.

 In 1997, U.S. Airways placed an order for up to 400 AirbusA320 jets including options, but many were not delivered.
 IndiGo has expanded rapidly to claim almost half the Indianmarket as rivals such as bankrupt Jet Airways fall by thewayside.
-Its closest competitor is budget carrier SpiceJet Ltd(SPJT.NS), a Boeing operator.
+Its closest competitor is budget carrier SpiceJet LtdSPJT.NS, a Boeing operator.

 However its two co-founders, Rakesh Gangwal and Rahul Bhatia, have been embroiled in a dispute about corporategovernance of the airline that shows no signs of easing.